RDjarbeng/jaseyFarms_sterde/README.md

 # jaseyFarms_sterde

 sterde workspace, Site in development
+Jasey farms, website for an agriculture based organization.

 jaseyfarmdb.sql contains table data to import the content for the site and admin dashboard to edit the text content ("strings").